Ohad Knoller: Background

 Knoller was born in Tel Aviv, Israel, to a Jewish family.
 He is the son of journalist Judith Knoller.
 Knoller served in as a soldier in the Combat Engineering Corps of the Israel Defense Forces.

 He was married until 2011 to actress Noa Raban, with whom he has a son.

 Knoller attended the Thelma Yellin high school for performing arts in Tel Aviv.
 In 1990, when he was 14, he starred in his first TV role on Israeli television.
 At the age of 18, in 1994, he played a role in the movie Under the Domim Tree with Gila Almagor.
 After his military service he began to study acting at the Nissan Nativ school of acting in Tel Aviv.

 His theatre experience at the Jerusalem Khan Theatre included roles including the lead in "The Miser".
 He also appeared in the movie Super Boy (1998).

-In 2008-2012, he starred in the television series Srugim as Doctor Nati Brenner.
+From 2008 to 2012 he starred in the television series Srugim as Doctor Nati Brenner.